 Technical research papers

-DFT is an annual Symposium providing an open forum for presentations in the field of defect and fault tolerance in VLSI systems inclusive of emerging technologies.
+DFT is an annual Symposium providing an open forum for presentations in the field of defect and fault tolerance in VLSI and nanotechnology systems inclusive of emerging technologies.
 One of the unique features of this symposium is to combine new academic research with state-of-the-art industrial data, necessary ingredients for significant advances in this field.
 All aspects of design, manufacturing, test, reliability, and availability that are affected by defects during manufacturing and by faults during system operation are of interest.

 - Yield Analysis and Modeling

 Defect/Fault analysis and models; statistical yield modeling; critical area and metrics.

 - Testing Techniques

 Built-in self-test; delay fault modeling and diagnosis; testing for analog and mixed circuits; signal and clock integrity.